ckcr4lyf/stdinman/README.md

 <details>

-<summary><h2>Play your computer's speakers' output via Discord</h2></summary>
+<summary><h3>Play your computer's speakers' output via Discord</h3></summary>

 _Note: If you're in the VC on the same computer, you would hear a kind of "echo" on the audio - first your headphones / speakers, and then the audio from discord with some latency.
-In such situations, it is recommended to output the audio to a virtual sink, and then play that via the bot.
+In such situations, it is recommended to output the audio to a virtual sink, and then play that via the bot (see the next recipe).
 This has the additional advantage of sharing a specific application's audio instead of the whole system._

 You can use `pactl` to view the monitor input corresponding to your speakers: